Cheap Flights, Hotels, Tours, Cruises and Holidays

 4 Korcula Island

-This morning is free for you to explore Hvar at your own pace – maybe visit the Hvar Spanjola Fortress, go on a boat tour or hike to Velo Grablje village.
-This afternoon, catch a boat to Korcula – a Venetian Renaissance-inspired walled city of narrow streets, medieval towers and the reputed birthplace of Marco Polo.
+This morning, catch a catamaran to Korcula – a Venetian Renaissance-inspired walled city of narrow streets, medieval towers and the reputed birthplace of Marco Polo.
+Ther day is free for you to explore - head to the beach in Lumbarada, visit one of family owned wineries, stroll in the streets of beautiful old town, or enjoy coffee or wine on promenade.
 Tonight, maybe head out for dinner with your fellow travellers or find a bar with a view of the Adriatic.

 5 Korcula Island Cycling

 Spend the morning on the road, as you drive through Korcula, past vineyards, olive groves and forests up to the hamlet of Pupnat.
 The position of Pupnat and steepness of the approach is no accident – it was designed to help keep the town safe from pirates through the ages.
 When you arrive, hop on your bike for the descent to Pupnatska Luka – a beautiful bay with a pebble beach.
-Follow the coastline through Smokvica and its vineyards before tackling the final climb to Blato and descending to the port town of Vela Luka.
-Here, you’ll have time to walk around and have a quick coffee before boarding a local bus for the journey back to Korcula Town.
-On the way, stop for dinner at a local restaurant.
-The rest of the evening is free to rest or explore.
+Follow the countryside road, passing through vineyards and olive farms and through the old villages Smokvica and Čara.
+Enjoy a refreshing stop in Brna village on the coast before the final climb to Blato and descending to the port town of Vela Luka.
+Here, you’ll have time to walk around and a quick bite to eat before boarding a local bus for the journey back to Korcula Town.
+This evening enjoy dinner at a local restaurant.

 6 Dubrovnik

-After breakfast, take a boat to Orebic.
-Then, drive high above the small village of Postup to its panoramic viewpoint.
+This morning, take a boat to Orebic and fuel up with breakfast before driving high above the small village of Postup to its panoramic viewpoint.
 Here, you’ll take to the coastal backroads and cycle through the hills of the Dingac before continuing to Zuljana and up to Putnikovic.
-When you arrive, stop for a group picnic and optional wine tasting before cycling across the island to Ston.
+When you arrive, stop for an optional wine tasting before cycling across the island to Ston.
 After, drive to Dubrovnik where you'll join your leader for an orientation walk.
 Walk through the medieval city then carry on exploring at your own pace.
-Tonight, maybe join your group for dinner to celebrate the last night of your cycling adventure.
+Tonight, maybe join your group for dinner to celebrate those leaving your cycling adventure here in Dubrovnik

 7 Dubrovnik